Physical Spirituality

 A hierarchical deity could be embodied as a physical object, as an organism, a person, a social object such as an institution or an office in an institution, but could not take on a purely connective embodiment such as a wind, a sun, a fire or ocean, or a gaseous planet like Jupiter.
 It could be embodied in a book, an icon, the moon, or a rocky planet like Mars.
 It cannot be embodied as the entire universe, for interactions at that scale are purely connective.
 Processional deities may shift from one architective embodiment to another, or not be embodied at all.

-An architective deity could control and/or organize the architective serial meanings of all its subordinates in its architecture (or procession of architectures), including any connective spirits or deities completely contained within its architectures.
+An architective deity could organize the architective narratives of all its subordinates in its architecture (or procession of architectures), including any connective spirits or deities completely contained within its architectures.

 An architective deity could only be regarded as a deity by its subordinates.
 It would not be regarded as a spirit or deity by a peer or superior in its hierarchy or anything outside its hierarchy: to them it would be a venerator or mundane.

 Being an architective whole, a hierarchical deity would be subject to the possibility of demise.
-If conscious it would have a sense of its own insecurity and act intentionally to avoid its demise.
+If conscious it would have a sense of its own insecurity and act willfully to avoid its demise.
 A conscious processional deity, though also architective, would not be so vulnerable to demise since it persists across reconfigurations of architectures, and may even relish the destructions and reconstructions of its processing architectures.
-However, being a narrative, it would be vulnerable to termination and so would strive to ensure the continuation of its narrative (and thus a sequence of architectures to provide its narrative), in order to ensure its own survival.
+However, comprising narratives, it would be vulnerable to termination and so would strive to ensure the continuation of its narratives (and thus a sequence of architectures to provide its narratives), in order to ensure its own survival.

-When reality, through following a connective serial meaning, appears to a conscious architective deity to make an inexplicable adjustment, the fact that the event was beyond its comprehension and control would heighten the deity's sense of insecurity and elicit from it preventive strategies.
+When reality, by performing a connective interaction, appears to a conscious architective deity to have made an inexplicable adjustment, the fact that the event was beyond its comprehension and control would heighten the deity's sense of insecurity and elicit from it preventive strategies.

 Our Deities and Us

-Since our architective deities would be our architective superiors, they would not interact with us - we would simply be subservient to their authority.
+Since any architective deities we may have would be our architective superiors, they would not interact with us - we would simply be subservient to their authority.
 They would act on us by controlling and/or organizing our architective activity and perhaps that of our physical and social environment; and by constraining or containing our connective activities (or attempting to do so).

-Our connective deities could also not interact with us, but neither could they control or organize our activities.
-As holisms, they would act on us by apprehending our connective activity and that in our environment, influencing only nuances of our and our environment's connective behaviour.
+Any connective deities we may have could not control or organize our activities.
+Holistic deities would act on us by apprehending our connective activity and that in our environment, able only to influence nuances of our and our environment's connective behaviour.
+Systemic deities would interact with us, influencing our and our environment's connective behaviour, sometimes strongly.

-The apprehensive effects of our connective deities would be extremely weak in comparison to the controls and organizations of our hierarchical and processional deities.
-Our awareness and appreciation of connective influences would also be handicapped by our predisposition to an architective mode of consciousness.
+The apprehensive effects of our holistic deities would be extremely weak in comparison to interactive effects of our systemic deities and to the controls and organizations of our hierarchical and processional deities.
+Our awareness and appreciation of our holistic deities would also be handicapped by our predisposition to an architective mode of consciousness.

 A connective deity could not talk to us directly using a language such as English (or any other human language) for it has no speech or writing organs (since these employ architective devices).
 As well, a connective deity would have difficulty constructing meaning by architectively composing words into a sentence, and its communications could have no architective serial meaning.
 Architective deities could conceivably be embodied as super-human organisms having speech organs of their own but they would more likely be hierarchical or processional deities communicating with us through the speech organs and pens of their office bearers or of the humans they have organized to do so.

-Though a connective deity could not talk to us using human language it could communicate with us through constellations of connective events or arrangements such as music.
-Even though these constellations are vague and transient visages, we could find meaning in them as they pass.
-Such communications would become obvious when events or arrangements are highly constellated, such as when we notice their profundity or synchronicity or when our capacity to discern their constellation is increased by meditation or the ingestion of a psychoactive drug.
+Though a connective deity could not talk to us using human language it could communicate with us through constellations of connective events and arrangements, or as music.
+Even though these constellations would be vague and transient visages, we could find meaning in them as they pass.
+Such communications would become obvious when events or arrangements are highly constellated, such as when we notice their profundity or synchronicity or when our capacity to discern their constellation is increased by meditation or ingestion of a psychedelic.
 I regard my use of the I Ching as a spiritual communication employing an architectively random but connectively constellated fall of coins.

-Though without organ-based senses themselves, connective deities might participate indirectly in our organ-based sensations when we respond to these sensations connectively, particularly as the sensations set up vibrations in our brains.
-I also imagine that, being sentient, a connective deity could have non-organ-based sensations of its own, which we in turn would not experience explicitly but may experience as a mood, for example.
+Though without organ-based senses themselves, our connective deities might participate indirectly in our organ-based sensations when we respond to these sensations connectively, particularly as the sensations set up vibrations in our brains.
+I also imagine that, being sentient, a connective deity could have non-organ-based sensations of its own, which we in turn would not experience explicitly but may experience as a mood, perhaps.

 Our religions and their deities are not the only hierarchical deities to have emerged from us - hierarchical deities emerge from our political and economic activities as well.
 Our social hierarchical deities are the self-sustaining institutions we as their members create, and their sentience is reflected in our activities as their members, where these activities would have been different or organized differently in the absence of our membership of their institution.

-Since the fields of serial meaning at different levels of an architective hierarchy will likely be different, venerators and their hierarchical deities will likely be playing different games and be preoccupied with different narratives.
-A venerator's intelligence may not be comprehending of its deity's intelligence, and vice-versa, even though both are architective.
+Since the fields of expression at different levels of an architective hierarchy will be different, venerators and their hierarchical deities will likely be playing different games and be preoccupied with different narratives.
+A venerator's intelligence may not be comprehending of its deity's intelligence, or vice-versa, even though both are architective.

-An architective deity's human venerators are not purely architective as it is.
-It may feel threatened by connective activities among its venerators no matter how innocent, since it could not understand or control them and would likely attempt to constrain them.
+An architective deity's human venerators would not be purely architective as it is.
+It may feel threatened by connective activities among its venerators no matter how innocent, since it could not understand or control them, and would likely attempt to constrain them.

 An architective deity would not be likely to dispense power or control in the service of an inferior.
-It would much more likely sacrifice its venerators in its own interest, and do so with the venerators' consent since it organizes their serial meaning.
+It would much more likely sacrifice its venerators in its own interest, and do so with the venerators' consent since it organizes their narratives.

 Obedience, worship, ritual and sacrifice would be meaningless to a connective deity.